 Magazines, junk mail, office and school papers must be recycled.

 Everything that comes with the newspaper can go with the newspaper, magazines, books, junk mail, office & school paper and chipboard. (excluding plastic covers).

 Chipboard must now be recycled with your newspapers, magazines & junk mail.

 Chipboard is similar to a very thin cardboard.
 It comes in different forms; like cereal boxes, shoe boxes, gift boxes, macaroni boxes, toilet paper rolls, pizza paper towel rolls and wrapping paper rolls.
 Pizza boxes cannot be recycled.

 CO-MINGLED - GLASS BOTTLES & JARS, PLASTIC BOTTLES, ALUMINUM CANS AND TIN CANS

 GLASS BOTTLES Wash or rinse bottles and jars.
 Remove all caps and lids.
 Place in blue automated recycling container.

-PLASTIC POURABLE BOTTLES with any number inside a triangle will be accepted on recycling day.
+PLASTIC POURABLE BOTTLES with numbers 1 & 2 inside a triangle will be accepted on recycling day.
 Plastic bottles should be empty of their contents and rinsed.
 All caps and lids should be removed and placed in the trash.
 Please flatten or crush if possible.